pythonanywhere/help_pages/articles/HowManyHitsCanMySiteHandle.md

 Because this is all dependent on how long your code takes to run, the first thing is to find out what that is!
 If you look at your site's access logs, you'll see one line for each request to the site.
-At the end of each line, there is a response-time field -- that is the number of seconds it took for the system to respond to that request.
+At the end of each line, there is a response-time field -- that is the number of seconds it took for the system to respond to that request, so you can use that.

-So you can use that; it's worth noting that what you need is the average time taken -- that will depend on which views are accessed most.
+It's worth noting that what you need is the average time taken -- that will depend on which views are accessed most.
 For example, if you have 9 views that take 0.1 seconds, but one that takes 5 seconds, the average would depend on the relative frequency that each one is hit.
 If the slow view is hit rarely, it won't matter